Skip to content

 There is strong evidence that frequent, intense and poorly resolved parental conflict can have a negative impact on children’s mental health and long-term life-chances.

-The SFR workshop covers:
+The SFR parents workshop covers:

 • how to identify types of parental conflict